Tyre Pressure Monitoring Systems

 • It can be slow to react.

-• Puncture after parking cannot be identified
+• Punctures picked up after the vehicle is parked cannot be identified

 Cons: